 | The Creators of the MyoTool

-John C. Seivert, PT, DPT, FAAOMPT, CSCSA 1984 graduate of Northern Arizona University, John went on to complete the Graduate Diploma in Manipulative Therapy (GDMT) in 1991 and a Masters in Physiotherapy in 1996 from Curtin University of Technology in Perth, Australia.
-He is a Fellow of the American Academy of Orthopaedic Manual Physical Therapists (FAAOMPT) and a member of the American Physical Therapy Association (APTA), the Institute for the Advancement of Orthopedic Physical Therapy (IAOPT), and the National Strength & Conditioning Association (NSCA).
+John C. Seivert, PT, DPT, OCS, FAAOMPT, NCPT is a 1984 graduate of Northern Arizona University.
+John went on to complete the Graduate Diploma in Manipulative Therapy (GDMT) in 1991 and a Masters in Physiotherapy in 1996 from Curtin University of Technology in Perth, Australia.
+He is a Fellow of the American Academy of Orthopaedic Manual Physical Therapists (FAAOMPT) and a member of the American Physical Therapy Association (APTA), and a National Certified Pilates teacher (NCPT).
 Since 1991, John has taught Manual Therapy Courses to physicians and other medical professionals around the nation and world.
 He is the owner of Body Logic Physical Therapy in Grass Valley, California.

 “Our goal in designing the MyoTool, was to create a tool that would reproduce as closely as possible the soft tissue and joint mobilization techniques that we use in the clinic.
 These techniques have been proven to be effective and can now be performed at home, whenever needed, using the MyoTool.”